A 'vote here' sign outside of the Independence Senior Center Election Day 2024. Photo by Nathan Granger | LINK nky

 The 2026 campaign season in Northern Kentucky won’t just decide who fills Mitch McConnell’s Senate seat or whether Thomas Massie keeps his congressional post — it could also reshape county leadership that has been steady for nearly three decades.

-Currently, the big races to watch are the U.S. Senate, U.S. House and Boone, Kenton and Campbell County Judges/Executive races.
-For the 2026 Kentucky primary election, the candidate filing period begins on Nov.
-5 and ends at 4 p.m. on Jan.
-9, 2026.
+Currently, the big races to watch are the U.S. Senate, U.S. House and Boone, Kenton and Campbell county judges/executive races.
 The primary election is held on May 19, 2026, and the general election is on Nov.
 3, 2026.

-Chairman of the Kenton County Republican Party, Shane Noem, said that, other than those three races, everything seems pretty much par for the course for 2026.
+Chairman of the Kenton County Republican Party Shane Noem said other than those three races, everything seems pretty much par for the course for 2026.

 “I think most Northern Kentuckians are very satisfied with their local government, and a lot of the cities and counties have been lowering taxes or at least not raising them, even with economic uncertainty, and that bodes well for incumbents,” Noem told LINK nky.